TanyaGr9191/todo-app/README.md

 ![Todo-list](https://res.cloudinary.com/dxwlsxl5s/image/upload/v1674563375/1_ibbvef.jpg)

-📌 To-do list: You can create and manage your own todo-list, where you can add, edit or remove your tasks.
+📌 To-do list: You can create and manage your own todo-list, where you can add and edit tasks (by "Save" or "Enter key") or remove them.

 ![Todo-edit-remove tasks watchlist](https://res.cloudinary.com/dxwlsxl5s/image/upload/v1674563809/7_bhsc5x.jpg)